 Medical complications - Prior to being admitted to hospital you will go through a pre-operative assessment process.
 This is to ensure that you are as fit as possible for your operation.
 If you have a chronic condition that is found to be poorly controlled or if a new condition is identified by the pre-operative assessment, then your operation may need to be delayed in order for your medical condition to be optimised.
 General anaesthesia for elective surgery is very safe.
-Occasionally unexpected medical events (such as a stroke or heart attack) can occur under general anaesthetic or in the early post-operative recovery period.
-Fortunately, the risk of death under anaesthesia is very rare.
+Occasionally unexpected medical events (such as a stroke or heart attack) can occur under general anaesthesia is very rare.
 Death as a direct result of general anaesthesia is reported as occurring in 1 in 100,000 cases.